CDCgov/tostadas/docs/user-guide/wastewater_guide.md

 This workflow uses Nextflow to automate submission of FASTQ read files to NCBI's SRA database.
 It includes three steps:

 - **Metadata validation** -- Check that your Excel data conforms to NCBI expectations
-- **Biosample submission** -- Submit each sample to Biosample database and return Biosample ID
+- **BioSample submission** -- Submit each sample to BioSample database and return BioSample ID
 - **SRA submission** -- Submit each FASTQ file to SRA database and return an Accession ID

 !!! tip